$56K Alzheimer’s drug avoiding Biden’s cost curbs, for now

 Medicare’s Part B premium for outpatient care will jump by $21.60 a month in 2022, to $170.10, the largest dollar increase ever although not percentage-wise.
 About $11 of that would be due to Aduhelm.

 “Seniors should not have to pay a surcharge on their premiums whenever a drug company decides to set an astronomical price on their products,” Sen. Ron Wyden, D-Ore., said in a statement to The Associated Press.
-“I’m prepared to act to protect seniors’ pocketbooks, and I am encouraging (Medicare) to explore all available options to course-correct.”
+“I’m prepared to act to protect seniors’ pocketbooks, and I am encouraging Medicare to explore all available options to course-correct.”
 Wyden heads the Senate Finance Committee, which oversees Medicare, and he’s a key player in drug pricing legislation.

 Sen. Bernie Sanders, a Vermont independent, has summed it up succinctly: “With Democrats in control of the White House, the House and the Senate we cannot let that happen,” he wrote Biden last week, urging the president to stop the part of the Medicare premium increase attributable to Aduhelm.